Samuel Orcutt

-Samuel Orcutt (1824–1893) was an American historian and genealogist.
+Samuel Orcutt (c.
+1824 – 1893) was an American historian and genealogist.
 He is the author of many books on Connecticut towns and family histories.
-Orcutt also wrote a history called The Indians of the Housatonic and Naugatuck Valleys (Hartford, Conn. : Press of the Case, Lockwood & Brainard Co., 1882).
+Orcutt also wrote a history called The Indians of the Housatonic and Naugatuck Valleys.

+Biography

+Samuel Orcutt was born in Sullivan County, New York.

+He was struck by a train and killed in Bridgeport, Connecticut on January 14, 1893.